 Ben: What makes you think it's a girl?Writers tend to assume that for some reason most viewers will assume that the protagonist is a guy by default.
 So to make absolutely sure there's no Viewer Gender Confusion, developers will assign Tertiary Sexual Characteristics to the female characters, and sometimes the male characters as well.
 The male characteristics tend to be less obvious.
 Note that many, many animals already have distinct sex-specific characteristics, though these are almost guaranteed to be totally ignored in designing fictional animal characters.
 (They are likely to remember that male lions are the only ones with manes.)
 The writers either didn't do their research or assumed the viewers wouldn't know what they are.
 For animal characters, this is caused by the assumption that the only way to convey gender in such characters is through gender stereotypes in design.
-The most common feminizing accessories include:
+Feminizing accessories include:

 Kevin: Yeah, if it was a girl, it'd have a big bow on the side of its head or something.